Pesicp/XStream-Player-Kodi21/README.md

 - Add entire categories or pick individual channels via multiselect
 - Manage existing channels in each group (add/remove via multiselect)
 - Groups appear in PVR as "★ Favorites - GroupName"
+- After adding group and populating its contetent, you must restart kodi so the group is visible

 ### Favorites Manager - Profiles - Live TV, Movies, Series

 Create custom favorites groups.
 Each group can hold a mix of live channels, movies, and series from all 10 profiles.
 Items are organized by type inside each group.
 Live TV, Movies, Series

-- Right-click any item anywhere (Classic, Movies, Series) to add it to a custom group
+- Right-click any item anywhere in any Profile 1-10 (Live TV, Movies, Series) to add it to a custom group
 - Rename, export, or delete groups from the Favorites Manager
-- Groups appear in context menus across the entire addon
+- Groups appear in context menus across the all 10 Profiles

 ### Per-Profile Data Separation